secureCryptoConfig/secureCryptoConfig/draft-kaimindermann-securecryptoconfig.md

 # Publication Format and Distribution

-In general the Secure Crypto Config is published via JSON files in an official repository.
+In general the Secure Crypto Config is published via JSON {{-JSON}} files in an official repository.
-The Secure Crypto Config also utilizes IANA registries.
+The Secure Crypto Config also utilizes IANA registries, see {#IANA}.

 ## Versioning {#version}